malibro1/Sensor-Measurements/README.md

   This Project was for MRE 320 with Dr. Zhang, Spring 2024, at Southern Illinois University - Edwardsville .
 This was done by group 3 consisting of Aurora Clark, Malina Brown, and Ethan Zumbahlen.

-  # Repository
+  # What's in the Repository
-  Each folder is labeled with a sensor and in each you will find the Arduino code, the wiring diagram, and pictures of the actual experiment set up.
-For the testing plans you can see our [proposal](https://github.com/malibro1/Sensor-Measurements/tree/main/Proposal).
-Corrections/changes made will be stated in the proposal file as well.
-To see our findings and testing procedure see our [presentation](https://github.com/malibro1/Sensor-Measurements/tree/main/Presentation).
+  There are are five folders and one single file.
+The single file is the README.md.
+Three folders are labeled with a sensor ([MPU6050 Module](https://github.com/malibro1/Sensor-Measurements/tree/main/MPU6050%20Module), [DHT-11](https://github.com/malibro1/Sensor-Measurements/tree/main/DHT-11), and [Ultrasonic Ranging Module](https://github.com/malibro1/Sensor-Measurements/tree/main/Ultrasonic%20Ranging%20Module)) and in each you will find the Arduino code, the wiring diagram, and pictures of the actual experiment set up.
+Another folder is the [proposal](https://github.com/malibro1/Sensor-Measurements/tree/main/Proposal) where you the propsal written for the first part of the project containing sensor findings, code, data screenshot, and testing plans.
+Also in the proposal folder there's a Corrections & changes file that state corrections/changes made to the proposal.
+The last folder is the [presentation](https://github.com/malibro1/Sensor-Measurements/tree/main/Presentation) where you'll find manufacturing specs, testing procedure data collected/analyzed, results, and manufacturing comparison.
 Corrections/changes made will be stated in the presentation file as well.

   # Equipment Needed
   _General:_